vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 have been a small amount of blood in my spit right after the pressure testing; it was hard to distinguish from other things that might thicken the saliva.

+## 2026-08-27 (past midnight from 2026-08-26) (off-cycle squeaky clean teeth testing)

+On Thursday 2026-08-27, shortly past midnight from Wednesday 2026-08-26, after brushing teeth, I did a squeaky clean teeth test.
+I was able to get squeakiness everywhere on the facial surfaces of teeth with the exception of the mandibular incisors.
+The squeaky clean teeth test passed for most of the lingual surfaces of teeth.